damn/core.component/README.md

 There is also a convenience macro `defsystems` for defining one pure and one system with side effects and `apply-systems!` for applying them both to an atom reference of an entity.

-Because systems are just plain multimethods which dispatch on the first argument, you can also easily compose systems and arguments.
+Because systems are just plain multimethods which dispatch on the first argument, you can also easily compose and extend systems with any other functions.

 ``` clojure
 (require '[x.x :as x])